cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 #### RefurbishmentMeasure

-Energy-efficient refurbishment operations and measures may be signaled as attribute of `_AbstractBuilding`.
+Energy-efficient refurbishment operations and measures may be indicated as attribute of `_AbstractBuilding`, `_BoundarySurface` and `_Opening`.
 The `RefurbishmentMeasure` object contains two information: the date and level of refurbishment.

 The attribute `levelOfRefurbishment` is a codeList whose elements generally relates to refurbishment measure libraries or to a building typology categorisation.
 <br />